What made these Tracks?

 - If a female mustelid has a front foot 10mm in width the back foot will be 15mm in width.

 - These measurements do not vary when the animal is carrying food as the feet do not appear to splay.

-- In the males of the three species the hind feet are only 10% wider than the front feet and the weasel does not track a fifth toe on the hind foot.
+- In the males of the three species, the hind feet are only 10% wider than the front feet and the weasel does not track the fifth toe on the hind foot.

 - Sometimes stoats will only track four toes on the hind foot but there may be a tiny mark left by the toe claw.

 - In the males of the species, the size of the feet is much more similar.

 - The back feet are only about 10% wider than the front and to notice this small difference it will probably be necessary to use a ruler.